hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 * We want this counter to run through every line of text before we look at the output.
 To do this we use the special variable `END` which can be used for a command you want `awk` to do at the end of a file (we won't cover it here but its counterpoint is `BEGIN`).

 * After we tell  `awk` to wait until the end of the file we tell it what we want it to do when it gets there. { for (animalgroup in counter){ print animalgroup, counter[animalgroup] }}

 * Here we have given a for loop.
 For each key in counter (animalgroup in counter) we want `awk` to print that key (print animalgroup`) and its corresponding value (counter[animalgroup]).
 I have named this animalgroup because that is what we are counting but this can be named whatever you want.

 Now that we understand our command, let's run it!

 It works!
 We can see that "moose,bison" is the most commonly observed group of animals at Yosemite!
+How Thrilling!

 **Exercise**